 Age is defined as age at last birthday, that is, the difference between the date of birth and the date of the occurrence of the event, expressed in completed solar years.
-The age classification generally used in this table is the following: under 15 years, 5-year age groups through 90-94, and 100 years and over.
-The same classification is used for both grooms and brides.
+The age classification generally used in this table is the following: under 20 years, 5-year age groups through 90-94, and 100 years and over.
+Age classification for the groom is restricted to 5 year age groups until 65+.

-In an effort to provide interpretation of these statistics, countries or areas providing data on marriages by age of bride and groom have been requested to specify "the minimum legal age at which marriage can take place with and without parental consent".
+In an effort to provide interpretation of these statistics, countries or areas providing data on marriages by age of groom and bride have been requested to specify "the minimum legal age at which marriage can take place with and without parental consent".
 This information is presented in the table 24-1 below.